Cognigy/Documentation/docs/webchat/v3/accessibility.md

 An audio track should be provided along with the transcript for this track.
 In the [Say](../../ai/build/node-reference/basic/say.md), [Question](../../ai/build/node-reference/basic/question.md),
-or [Optional Question](../../ai/build/node-reference/basic/optional-question.md) Nodes, for the **Audio** output type, add the audio file and paste the transcript into the **Audio Alternative Text** field:
+or [Optional Question](../../ai/build/node-reference/basic/optional-question.md) Nodes, for the **Audio** output type, add the audio file and paste the transcript into the **Audio Alternative Text** field.

 To convert your audio into text, you can use third-party tools such as [Transcriptor](https://transkriptor.com/), [Sonix](https://sonix.ai/), and others.

-The audio transcript should have the following format:
+The audio transcript can have the following format:

 ???+ note "Audio Transcript Sample"
       ```txt